jasonleelunn/Quasar-Spectra-Probing-Galaxy-Clusters/README.md

 to study protoclusters by measuring absorption of their neutral hydrogen content in the spectra of background quasars.

+## Outline of Code

+The code of the project is split into two main components, Continuum Fitting and Spectrum Stacking.
+The original spectra are first fit using the scripts in the Continuum Fitting folder in order to produce fitted spectra.
+The fitted spectra are then stacked to produces results, a sample of the various scripts used to do this can be found in the Stacking Scripts folder.
+These scripts are generic outlines of multiple versions of code used to produce all of the final results for the scientific data.
+Due to the sheer volume of spectral data involved in this project, only a small sample of approximately 20 spectra (original and their fitted counter-parts) are showcased in this repository.

 ## Authors

 * **Jason Lunn** - [jasonleelunn](https://github.com/jasonleelunn)